michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0140.md

 ### Definition
 - adj: relying on another for support
 ### Family
+- reliant: reliantly, self-reliant+
+- reliable: reliability, reliableness, reliably, unreliable
+- reliance: reliances, self-reliance
-reliant: reliantly, self-reliant+;reliable: reliability, reliableness, reliably, unreliable;reliance: reliances, self-reliance;rely: reliable, reliance, reliant, relied, relies, relying;unreliability: unreliabilities;unreliable: unreliability, unreliableness, unreliably
+- rely: reliable, reliance, reliant, relied, relies, relying
+- unreliability: unreliabilities
+- unreliable: unreliability, unreliableness, unreliably
 ### Examples
 - Long reliant on a strong running game, Seattle struggled in 2016, failing to rush for at least 100 yards 10 times.
 - Ryan struggled to adapt to Shanahan’s system, reliant on zone running and bootlegs, and threw 16 interceptions in the worst season of his career.